 - It is usually best to wash colocasia roots a few hours before chopping so that they do not remain slimy to touch.

-- Nicely, pat dry the roots before peeling and slicing.
+- Nicely, pat dry the roots with a kitchen towel before peeling and slicing.

 - While slicing the arbi make sure it is not too thick otherwise it will take a longer time to get cooked.